chall8908/cli-mastermind/README.md

 You can then process those arguments however you like or ignore them completely!

-Unlike Rake and other, similar, tools that allow you to run multiple tasks in parallel, Mastermind is designed to run only one task at a time.
+Unlike Rake and other, similar, tools that allow you to run multiple tasks in parallel, _Mastermind is designed to run only one task at a time_.
 Specifying multiple plan names on the command line is how you walk down the tree to a specific plan.

+For more information on how to configure Mastermind, check out the [wiki](wiki).

 ## Development